akshaypgore/ci-cd-workflows/README.md

 ### Who Updates version.txt?

+All version updates are done **manually**.
+The CI pipeline is not involved in updating `version.txt` at any stage.

 | Stage | Who | Action |
 |-------|-----|--------|
 | New release cycle starts | Release Manager | Updates `version.txt` in develop to next version (e.g., `1.2.0-DEV`) |